PjptRojan/User-Management-App/README.md

 Selective Zustand selectors: Subscribing only to required slices of state to prevent infinite render loops

-Memoized components (if used): Optimizes rendering for lists and repeated UI elements

-Collapsible posts: Improves UX and reduces visual clutter on the detail page

 Live search using Zustand: Demonstrates dynamic state updates and reduces unnecessary filtering on unrelated renders

 These decisions improve performance, maintainability, and UX without overcomplicating the small application.